btantlinger/wp-plugin-base/README.md

 To create a new plugin using this Plugin Base:

-1. Create a new class that extends `AbstractPlugin`
+1. Create a new class that extends `Plugin`
 2. Implement the `initialize()` method to set up your plugin
 3. Implement the `get_services()` method to register your services
 4. Call `YourPlugin::init_plugin(__FILE__)` in your main plugin file